Book cover

 1.2 Mutation Score

-The mutation score is a widely used metric with this type of testing.
+The mutation score is a widely used metric in this type of testing.
 It is defined as follows:

 mutation score = number of killed mutants / total number of generated mutants

-A mutant is said to have been killed when it is detected by some existing test.
-Therefore, ideally, we would expect the mutation score to be 100%.
+A mutant is said to have been killed when it is detected by at least one existing test.
+In an ideal scenario, we would expect the mutation score to be 100%.

 1.3 Mutation Testing Tools

 There are several tools available for mutation testing.
-In the case of Java, one of the most popular tools is Pitest, which implements several strategies to reduce the execution time of mutation tests.
-Among them, we can mention the following:
+For Java, one of the most popular tools is Pitest, which implements several strategies to reduce the execution time of mutation tests.
+These strategies include:

 1.4 Example: JFreeChart

 JFreeChart is a Java library for constructing charts.
-The version 1.0.19 of the system has 47 KLOC and 1,320 tests.
+Version 1.0.19 of the system has 47 KLOC and 1,320 tests.

 The following paper analyzes the use of Pitest in JFreeChart.
 As described in the paper, when executed on the mentioned version of JFreeChart, Pitest generates 256K mutants in 109 minutes.
 The resulting mutation score is 19%.

-Thus, this example illustrates one of the main problems of mutation testing, that is, the high computational cost, even after all the optimizations implemented by Pitest.
-In a relatively small system (47 KLOC), nearly two hours were required to test all mutants.
+This example highlights one of the main challenges of mutation testing: its high computational cost, even after all the optimizations implemented by Pitest.
+In a relatively small system (47 KLOC), nearly two hours are required to test all mutants.

-Moreover, the achieved mutation score (19%) was low, which suggests that there’s room to write new tests for this system.
+Moreover, the achieved mutation score (19%) is low, suggesting that there’s significant room to write new tests for this system.

 1.5 Equivalent Mutants

-In specific situations, mutation operators can generate mutants that represent valid behavior, i.e., that do not introduce any bug.
+In specific situations, mutation operators can generate mutants that represent valid behavior, i.e., that do not introduce any bugs.
 These mutants are called equivalent mutants.

-A simple example is a mutation in dead code, that is, code that is no longer called by any part of the system.
+A simple example is a mutation in dead code, which is code that is no longer called by any part of the system.
+Another example is a mutant that removes a line that simply logs a message to a file.
+In this case, the removal of this line does not cause any test failures.

 The issue is that, by definition, it’s not possible to kill equivalent mutants.
-That is, as they don’t change the behavior of the program, it’s not possible to write a test that fails when executed on the mutant.
+Since they don’t change the behavior of the program, it’s not possible to write a test that fails when executed on them.
 In these cases, the best solution is to refactor the code to remove the situation that caused the generation of the equivalent mutant.
-In our example, we could simply delete the dead code, since it is no longer used in the system.
+For instance, we could simply delete the dead code, as it is no longer used in the system.

 1.6 Final Remarks

-Mutation testing can be viewed as being the test of the tests.
-That is, they are primarily useful when it’s important to have the highest quality and reliability in tests.
+Mutation testing can be viewed as the test of the tests.
+It is primarily useful when it’s important to have the highest quality and reliability in tests.

-On the other hand, in many systems, developers are aware that the tests are not that good.
-Often, they know very well the parts and features of a system that need better test coverage.
+On the other hand, in many systems, developers are aware that the tests are not particularly effective.
+Often, they already know the parts and features of a system that need better test coverage.
 Therefore, in these cases, investment in mutation testing should not be a priority.

 Exercises